Contextual Knowledge Pursuit for Faithful Visual Synthesis: Reproducibility

 \section{Reproducibility}

 To ensure the reproducibility of our framework, we present our complete implementation details and LLM instructions.

-There are various ways to sample visual contents from a latent diffusion model (LDM).
-We present complete details of how we sample visual content from LDM.
-For our pre-trained stable diffusion model, the sampling process is explicitly conditioned on the enhanced prompt, denoted as $T$, and is realized through iterative execution of an update rule for a total of $K$ times.
-We choose to adopt ancestral sampling in its latent space:
+There are various ways to sample and fine-tune visual contents from a latent diffusion model (LDM).
+For our pre-trained stable diffusion model, the sampling process is explicitly conditioned on the enhanced prompt, denoted as $x^*$, and is realized through iterative execution of an update rule for a total of $T$ times.
+We choose to adopt ancestral sampling in its latent space.
+The \ourframework-fine-tuning of SDXL takes $k$ equals to $10\%$ of the sample size.